 As a result, Adham says that Blizzard have "many of [their] best developers now working on new mobile titles across all of [their] IPs".
 He went on saying that some of them are with external partners, such as NetEase, with whom they're developing Diablo Immortal, while others are developed internally.

 Adham said they'll have more information to share at a later date and that the future is bright, even though numbers don't seem to agree.
-Namely, Blizzard stock has dropped but the company obviously isn't worried.
+Namely, Blizzard stock but the company obviously isn't worried.

 Blizzard apparently have more products in development than ever before in the company's history, although that's of little worth to the fans at the moment.
 Many of them are adamant that Diablo Immortal is a blatant reskin of NetEase's Crusaders of Light, with equally as blatantly reused assets, which Adham says is not the case.